 On July 31, 2008, the Company completed its acquisition of Ansoft, a global provider of simulation software for high-performance electronic design.
 Under the terms of the merger agreement, Ansoft stockholders received \$16.25 in cash and 0.431882 shares of ANSYS common stock for each outstanding Ansoft share held on July 31, 2008.
 ANSYS issued an aggregate of 12.24 million shares of its common stock, including 1.95 million shares pursuant to assumed stock options, valued at approximately \$432.6 million based on the average closing market price on the two days preceding and the two days following the announcement of the acquisition, and paid approximately \$387.3 million in cash.
-The total purchase price of approximately \$823.8 million includes approximately \$3.9 million in transaction fees.
+The total purchase price of approximately \$823.8 million included approximately \$3.9 million in transaction fees.
 The Company used a combination of existing cash and proceeds from a \$355.0 million unsecured senior term loan credit facility to fund the transaction.
 In addition to the \$3.9 million in transaction-related costs, the Company incurred financing costs of approximately \$4.6 million related to the credit facility.

 The operating results of Ansoft have been included in the Company's consolidated financial statements since the date of acquisition, July 31, 2008.
-The total purchase price was allocated to the foreign and domestic assets and liabilities of Ansoft based upon management's estimates of the fair market values of the assets acquired and the liabilities assumed.
-The allocation included \$235.2 million to identifiable intangible assets

-(including \$98.4 million to developed software to be amortized over ten years, \$97.4 million to customer contracts and related relationships to be amortized over 13 years, and \$39.4 million to trademarks to be amortized over ten years) and \$599.2 million to goodwill, which is not tax deductible.
+The total purchase price was allocated to the foreign and domestic assets and liabilities of Ansoft based upon management's estimates of the fair values of the assets acquired and the liabilities assumed.
+The allocation included \$235.2 million to identifiable intangible assets (including \$98.4 million to developed software to be amortized over ten years, \$97.4 million to customer contracts and related relationships to be amortized over 13 years, and \$39.4 million to trademarks to be amortized over ten years) and \$599.2 million to goodwill, which is not tax deductible.

 In valuing deferred revenue on the Ansoft balance sheet as of the acquisition date, the Company applied the fair value provisions applicable to the accounting for business combinations.
 Although this purchase accounting requirement had no impact on the Company's business or cash flow, the Company's reported revenue under accounting principles generally accepted in the United States, primarily for the first 12 months post-acquisition, was less than the sum of what would otherwise have been reported by Ansoft and ANSYS absent the acquisition.
 Acquired deferred revenue of \$7.5 million was recorded on the Ansoft opening balance sheet.
 This amount was approximately \$23.5 million lower than the historical carrying value.
+There was no meaningful impact on reported revenue for the year ended December 31, 2010.
 The impact on reported revenue for the year ended December 31, 2009 was \$1.1 million for lease license revenue and \$7.0 million for maintenance revenue.
-The impact on reported revenue for the year ended December 31, 2008 was \$1.7 million for lease license revenue and \$7.0 million for lease license revenue and \$1.0 million for lease license revenue.
-The expected impact on reported revenue for the year ending December 31, 2010 is approximately \$360,000.
+The impact on reported revenue for the year ended December 31, 2008 was \$1.7 million for lease license revenue and \$13.0 million for maintenance revenue.